Ascendancey/Ascendancey/README.md

 - 👋 Hi, I’m @Ascendancey
 - 👀 I’m interested in Web Development, specifically in React.js.
-- 🌱 I’m currently working with React.js and Spring Boot (Java) and testing out different frameworks (NestJS) and API languages (GraphQL).
+- 🌱 I’m currently working with React.js and Nest.JS, keeping out with latest trends in Web Development.
+My focus lies in the area of applied AI technologies.
-- 💞️ I’m looking to collaborate on the projects in the field that I will find meaningful.
 - 👨‍💼 My CV is on my website, which is indicated in my profile (to the left).
-- 📫 You can always reach me with an email in my profile (to the left).
+- 📫 You can always reach out to me via email in my profile (to the left).

 <!---
 Ascendancey/Ascendancey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.